nickzoic/nick.zoic.org/art/journey-onward-apple-2-and-me/index.md

 the System 80, it was eventually dethroned by a PC/AT, and then a '286, and a series of PCs, Macbooks, Thinkpads and iPads.

-The machine I'm writing
-this on has a processor thousands of times as fast as a 6502 and about one million times as much free RAM as that Apple had.
+The machine I'm producing this video on on has a processor thousands of times as fast as a 6502 and about one million times as much free RAM as that Apple had.
 The MAME emulator I used to capture the video used in this presentation doesn't just run the game, it emulates the CPU, and the disk drives, and even the physical limitations of